utkuozdemir/kotlin-cli/README.md

 One of the most exciting things going on in the Java world is [GraalVM](https://www.graalvm.org/) and especially [GraalVM Native Image](https://www.graalvm.org/reference-manual/native-image/).
-It compiles Java Bytecode ahead-of-time to produce statically linked binaries similar to Go.
+It compiles Java Bytecode ahead-of-time to produce native (& optionally statically linked) binaries similar to Go.

 In this project, I write a simple CLI application in Kotlin and compile it using GraalVM Native Image, trying to get the best of both worlds - write Kotlin, get Go-like binaries.